top of page

 These molecules look tasty

-Pyruvate then uses the action of lactate dehydrogenase to produce lactic acid.
+Pyruvate then uses the action of lactate dehydrogenase (LDH) to produce lactic acid.
 Lactate dehydrogenase is an enzyme found in nearly all living cells.
-LDH catalyzes the conversion of pyruvate to lactate and back.

-Lactic acid bacteria live in raw ingredients such as milk and grain.
-They have co-evolved with mammals for thousands of years, forming a symbiotic relationship that benefits both parties.
+Lactic acid bacteria live naturally in raw ingredients such as milk and grain.
+They have co-evolved with mammals for thousands of years, forming symbiotic relationships to benefit both parties.

 In nature, lactic acid bacteria help decompose organic matter.
 Their fermentation activity produces acids to enhance soil health, suppress pathogens, and support beneficial microbial communities.
 They're crucial in detoxifying plant pathogens and enhancing food preservation.